What we know so far: Suspicious packages delivered to Democrats, CNN

 California Rep. Maxine Waters

+Two suspicious packages addressed to Democratic Rep. Maxine Waters were similar in appearance to five others that were received by other Democrats on Thursday, the FBI confirmed.

-A package addressed to Rep. Maxine Waters appears similar to bombs sent to prominent Democrats in New York and Washington, D.C., and has been intercepted at a Los Angeles mail facility.
+One package addressed to Waters was intercepted at a Los Angeles mail facility.
+The LAPD evacuated the facility to investigate the suspicious package and then later handed the investigation over to the FBI.

-That's according to a law enforcement official who said the package has similar markings and characteristics to five others that had been discovered this week.

-Waters, a California Democrat, said earlier Wednesday her Washington office, too, was the target of a suspicious package.
+Earlier in the day, Waters said her Washington office was the target of a suspicious package.

-That package was intercepted at a facility that processes congressional mail.
-It wasn't immediately clear if that was related to the others.

 Who has not received dangerous packages